gracengu/multiclass_classification/README.md

 This repo is uploaded in github to demonstrate the use of agile and git throughout the exercise.

+To see the final report: You may download 'Final_Report.html'

 ## Table of Contents
 * **1. About the Project**
 * **2. Getting Started**